tjworks/tapdata-docs-en/docs/user-guide/error-code-solution.md

 **Solutions**:

 * Use database DDL or similar commands to modify the primary key or unique index of the target table, then try launching the task again.
-* Delete the destination table, allowing Tapdata Cloud's auto-table creation feature to recreate the table, then try launching the task again.
+* Delete the destination table, allowing Tapdata's auto-table creation feature to recreate the table, then try launching the task again.
 * In the task editing interface, turn off concurrent writing to the target table and try launching the task again.

 ## 10009